ErfanMomeniii/queue/README.md

 </p>

 # queue
-queue is a lightweight package for having queue and deque in Go. it performs better than the built-in [container/list](https://golang.org/pkg/container/list/) package for any operation.
+queue is a lightweight package that provides queue and deque implementation with high performance in Go. it also performs better than the built-in [container/list](https://golang.org/pkg/container/list/) package for any operation.

 # Documentation